 Keep your web architecture shallow when possible, and be sure to thoroughly plan and document the structure of your web architecture in all facets.

-Consider all the moving pieces of an optimized and search-friendly web architecture, such as internal and external linking, off-page and on-page optimizations, and search-engine safe keyword strategy for directories and URLs to just name a few.
+Consider all the moving pieces of an optimized and search-friendly web architecture, such as internal and external linking, off-page and on-page optimizations, and search-engine safe keyword strategy for directories and URLs, to just name a few.

-Increasing and sustaining your SEO effectiveness, executing a sound, optimized website architecture, is not at all impossible.
+Increasing and sustaining your SEO effectiveness, and executing a sound, optimized website architecture, is not at all impossible.
 Just as many have been unsuccessful, there are many who have had success.